Neshri/Introspection/README.md

-# AgentTree
+# AgentGraph

 ## Project Description

-AgentTree is an autonomous AI agent system that implements an iterative pipeline approach to generate and improve Python code.
+AgentGraph is an autonomous AI agent system that implements an iterative pipeline approach to generate and improve Python code.
 The system leverages multiple specialized intelligence services working together through coordinated algorithmic processes to transform natural language goals into executable, high-quality code solutions.

 The agent operates through a structured pipeline that integrates exploration, planning, code generation, execution, and evaluation phases.
 Each iteration refines the codebase through safe execution testing and multi-dimensional quality assessment.
 The system maintains persistent state across sessions and incorporates learning mechanisms to improve performance based on successful patterns.